Response: Emergent analogical reasoning in large language models: Conclusion

 \section{Conclusion}

-Based on their results, \citep{webb_emergent_2023} argue that "large language models such as GPT-3 have acquired an emergent ability to find zero-shot solutions to a broad range of analogy problems."
-With full respect to the authors and their work investigating interesting questions, we disagree with this conclusion.
-We find that GPT-3 fails at solving even the simplest variations of letter string problems.
-Based on our results, we do not see strong evidence of this emergent ability.
+Based on their analysis, \citet{webb_emergent_2023} argue that LLMs have acquired a general ability for zero-shot reasoning.
+With full respect to the authors and their work, we disagree with this interpretation.
+As we show and argue in our response, the methods are insufficient to evaluate a capacity for true, zero-shot reasoning.
 Given the current hype surrounding LLMs, we hope this can be used to spur further tests and evaluations of what LLMs can and cannot do.